mouad-melloul/mouad-melloul/README.md

 # 👋 Hi, I'm Melloul Mouad!

 Welcome to my GitHub profile!
-I'm a passionate **Data Scientist** with a strong background in **Machine Learning**, **Deep Learning**, and **Artificial Intelligence**.
+I'm a passionate **Data Scientist** with a strong background in **Machine Learning** and **Deep Learning**.
 I enjoy solving complex problems, working on predictive models, and exploring innovative solutions to real-world challenges.

 ---